⌘K

 What chords belong to the D Blues scale?

-D Blues does not produce a standard seven-chord diatonic set.
+D Blues doesn't produce a standard seven-chord diatonic set.
 Use chords from a related diatonic scale instead.

 Which genres use D Blues?

-The blues scale is the foundation of blues, rock, R&B and jazz improvisation.
-The added flat fifth bends and slides give it its unmistakeable voice.
+The blues scale is where blues, rock, R&B and jazz improvisation live.
+That added flat fifth with all the bends and slides - that's its signature voice.

 How do I practise the D Blues scale?

 Add the blue note (flat fifth) to your minor pentatonic phrases as a passing or grace note.
-Avoid sitting on it for long — it works best as a slide.
+Don't sit on it too long - works best as a slide.

 Take D Blues into your music